alexandreborges/malwoverview/README.md

 1. Determine similar executable malware samples (PE/PE+) according to the import table (imphash) and group them by different colors (pay attention to the second column from output).
 Thus, colors matter!
-2. Show hash information on Virus Total, Hybrid Analysis, Malshare, Polyswarm, URLhaus, Alien Vault, Malpedia and ThreatCrowd engines.
+2. Show hash information on Virus Total, Hybrid Analysis, Malshare, Polyswarm, URLhaus, Alien Vault, Malpedia, ThreatCrowd and VirusExchange engines.
 3. Determining whether the malware samples contain overlay and, if you want, extract it.
 4. Check suspect files on Virus Total, Hybrid Analysis and Polyswarm.
 5. Check URLs on Virus Total, Malshare, Polyswarm, URLhaus engines and Alien Vault.
-6. Download malware samples from Hybrid Analysis, Malshare, URLHaus, Polyswarm and Malpedia engines.
+6. Download malware samples from Hybrid Analysis, Malshare, URLHaus, Polyswarm, Malpedia and VirusExchange engines.
-7. Submit malware samples to VirusTotal, Hybrid Analysis and Polyswarm.
+7. Submit malware samples to VirusTotal, Hybrid Analysis, Polyswarm and VirusExchange.
 8. List last suspected URLs from URLHaus.
 9. List last payloads from URLHaus.
 10. Search for specific payloads on the Malshare.